 While the vast majority of these private, short-term stays may lead to safe, enjoyable experiences, remember that an amateur landlord might not adhere to expected hospitality standards and practices.
 How do these owners manage key control, quality control, pest control and noise and disruption from other guests?

 Most rentals under 30 nights, and in some cases under 90 nights, are subject to lodging and other taxation by their municipality.
 But most short-term private listings fail to collect and remit these taxes, creating another area of liability for employers and RMCs.
 And on the other hand, no one should assume that just because taxes are collected and remitted that the private rental arrangement is legal.

 Make no mistake, these online platforms want to move into the corporate travel arena as they:

 - Designate “corporate use friendly” listings with free Wi-Fi and minimum standards.

 - Provide payment options for employees via central corporate billing.

-- Offer reporting on organisation-wide spending, stay duration and other data.
+- Offer reporting on organization-wide spending, stay duration and other data.

-And employers may be tempted to go along, taking advantage of lower costs and eager to accommodate their travelling employees who want more freedom when selecting their accommodations.
+And employers may be tempted to go along, taking advantage of lower costs and eager to accommodate their traveling employees who want more freedom when selecting their accommodations.